heymichellemac/heymichellemac-hugo/content/blog/2022/03/best-books-for-creatives.md

 2. Garbage in, garbage out.
 It is up to you to consume interesting and high-quality content as this will shape what you create.
 3. Use a blog as an incubator for great ideas.
 There are people that will find this content motivating and useful.

-Want to learn more: [here are my book notes](/blog/2020/book-steal-like-an-artist/)

----

 ## 3 A Whack On The Side Of The Head

 Author: Roger Von Oech